pyscript/docs/docs/faq.md

 </script>
 ```

-This way it's still possible to consume *worker* exposed utilities within *main* exposed tasks and the worker can happily unlock itself and react to any scheduled task in the meantime.
+By scheduling the call to the worker (rather than awaiting it), it's possible
+for the main thread to call functions defined in the worker in a non-blocking
+manner, thus allowing the worker to also work in an unblocked manner and react
+to such calls.
+We have resolved the mutual deadlock.

 ## Helpful hints